upcmd/updocs-content/logs/c0109_vvvvv.md

     scope[local] merged: {
-      "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "jerry": "this is jerry in task scope"
+      "up_runtime_task_layer_number": 1
     }

-    cranky_brown4: overall final exec vars:
+    reverent_darwin4: overall final exec vars:

     (*core.Cache)({
-      "up_runtime_task_layer_number": 1,
+      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "jerry": "this is jerry in task scope"
+      "up_runtime_task_layer_number": 1
     })

     {{.jerry}}